 Minor Child Power of Attorney – A parent who enacts this legal document does so to authorize another individual to temporarily take care of their child.
 The parents who are a party to this agreement will still retain full parental rights.

-Motor Vehicle Power of Attorney (Form DMV-9-TR) – Represents a request by an individual to the West Virginia DMV to appoint an attorney-in-fact to attend to matters on their behalf which concern their vehicle, such as the transfer of vehicle ownership.
+Motor Vehicle Power of Attorney (Form DMV-9-TR) – Represents a request by an individual to the West Virginia DMV to appoint an attorney-in-fact to attend to matters on their behalf that concern their vehicle, such as the transfer of vehicle ownership.

-What is a West Virginia Power of Attorney?
+West Virginia Power of Attorney Laws

-- West Virginia Power of Attorney Laws – (Chapter 39B, “Uniform Power of Attorney Act”) and (Chapter 16, Article 30, “West Virginia Health Care Decisions Act”)
+- Medical – Chapter 16, Article 30, “West Virginia Health Care Decisions Act”

-- Medical Power of Attorney / Advance Directive (§ 16-30-4) – A Principal must execute, date, and sign a Medical POA in the presence of two (2) or more qualified witnesses.
-The witnesses must sign and attest the POA before a Notary Public.
+- Medical Power of Attorney / Advance Directive (§ 16-30-4) – All medical POAs must be signed by the principal in the presence of two (2) or more qualified witnesses AND witnessed before a Notary Public.